Clean Energy Canada | Media brief: The link between wildfires and other extreme weather and climate change

 Clean Energy Canada is a clean energy think tank at the Morris J. Wosk Centre for Dialogue at Simon Fraser University.
 Through media briefs, we aim to provide useful factual and contextual information related to Canada’s clean energy transition.
 Please use this as a resource, and let us know if there are any topics that you would like to see for future media briefs.

-The word “unprecedented” is already defining 2023’s wildfire season.
+The 2023 wildfire season was like no other.
 By May, the area burned in Alberta exceeded a million hectares, putting the province on track to blow past the previous record set in 1981.
 And less than a week into June, wildfires in Eastern Canada have put tens of millions of North Americans under air quality alerts.
-Experts anticipate the country is destined for its worst ever wildfire year.
+And at its conclusion, it was comfortably Canada’s worst wildfire season ever—burning more than double the area of the previous record and nearly seven times more than the historical average.

 The season comes only a few years after B.C.’s 2017 and 2018 wildfire seasons, which were the worst two on record at the time.
 According to the Canadian Climate Institute, since 2010, the costs of weather-related disasters and catastrophic events have amounted to about 5 to 6% of Canada’s annual GDP growth, up from an average of 1% in previous decades.
 In the insurance industry, nine out of the most costly 10 years in Canada ever have occurred since 2011.